General Guide by The All Tomato

 - Armor (AR): Reduces incoming physical damage.
 Each point of armor makes HP 1% more effective against physical damage.
 For example, a champion with 100 HP and 0 armor will be killed by 100 physical damage.
 With 100 armor this champion has 100% more effective HP, meaning it will take 200 physical damage to kill them.

 - Magic Resist (MR): Reduces incoming magic damage.
 MR functions exactly like armor, except against magic damage.
-All champions have 30 base MR, but only some gain it per level.

 - Attack Damage (AD): The amount of physical damage dealt by one basic attack.